vjbollavarapu/modulyn-community/apps/frontend/DEPLOYMENT_SUCCESS.md

 ✅ **Environment variables configured**
 ✅ **Build optimization completed**

-The TidyGen ERP frontend is now live and ready for testing! 🚀
+The Modulyn ERP frontend is now live and ready for testing! 🚀

 ---